EvanGeoghegan/BodyMasteryIndex/replit.md

-# TrainLog - Offline Fitness Training Application
+# Body Mastery Index - Offline Fitness Training Application

 ## Overview

-TrainLog is a comprehensive offline fitness training application built with React, TypeScript, and Express.
-The app allows users to track workouts, create templates, monitor personal records, and maintain an activity calendar.
+Body Mastery Index is a comprehensive offline fitness training application built with React, TypeScript, and Express.
+The app allows users to track workouts, create templates, monitor personal records, maintain an activity calendar, log nutrition, and perform daily assessments.
 It's designed to work offline-first with local storage as the primary data persistence mechanism, with plans for PostgreSQL database integration.

 ## System Architecture